 Ukraine is experiencing one of the greatest refugee crises of our time.
-Fida supports mothers and children who have fled their homes.
+Fida supports the most vulnerable in the Zaporizhzhia region.

-In 2023–2024 Fida has provided food aid, cash assistance, daily necessities, and psychosocial support in Zakarpattia Oblast.
-The aid has been aimed at 4500 internally displaced persons, for whom the support has been vital and lifesaving.
+In 2023–2024 Fida provided food aid, cash assistance, daily necessities, and psychosocial support in Zakarpattia Oblast.
+The aid was aimed at 4500 internally displaced persons, for whom the support was vital and lifesaving.

 The project initially provided food aid, later transitioning to cash support, so that people could buy their own food.
 Some have also been able to pay for heating in the cold winter utilising this support.